shellrow/nrev/README.md

 Commands:
-  port    Scan ports and collect structured observations host    Discover reachable hosts with ICMP, UDP, or TCP probes ping    Send repeated probes to a target with ICMP, UDP, TCP, or QUIC trace   Trace the path to a target with UDP or ICMP probes
+  port    Scan ports and collect structured observations task    Run a port-scan task from a JSON or TOML file host    Discover reachable hosts with ICMP, UDP, or TCP probes ping    Send repeated probes to a target with ICMP, UDP, TCP, or QUIC trace   Trace the path to a target with UDP or ICMP probes